 Hello from North Haven!

-By the light of a pink and purple sunset, the Hebrew calendar ticked over last night from 5777 to 5778.
-My husband and three-year-old daughter and I invited a few other families – none of them Jewish – to share the evening with us, and we laughed as the kids took out all the toys and gorged on apple slices dipped in honey.
+By the light of a pink and purple sunset, the Hebrew calendar ticked over last night from one year to the next.
+My husband, daughter and I invited a few other families – none of them Jewish – to share the evening with us, and we laughed as the kids took out all the toys and gorged on apple slices dipped in honey.

 The apples came from a Cortland tree in our front yard.
 Seven years ago, after my husband and I had been on the island for six years and in our house for four, I bought it from Fedco for Bill’s Christmas present as a tiny whip, with a Honeycrisp tree to go with it and cross pollinate.
 Planting fruit trees seemed like a bold move, one that said we’re here to stay.
 We hadn’t even gotten engaged yet, but we were making a commitment to each other and to the island we’d grown to think of as our home.
 When the whips arrived in the mail that spring, we scrupulously followed the planting directions and lavished them with nutrients.